 – a first axis consisting of urban thresholds where colonial architecture and Kasbah join.

 – a second axis attempted, with the notion of informal urban, to seize the making of the “new Algiers” between the legal and the legitimate by studying the temporal sedimentations of the Kasbah.

-Born on the 7th of June 1989 in Rabat, Safaa Mazirh lives and works in Rabat.
-Artist, self-taught, she is confronted with photography as part of the workshops of the association fotografi’art which brings together in Rabat several young photographers.
+Born in Rabat, Safaa Mazirh lives and works in Casablanca.
+Artist, self-taught, she discovers photography in the workshops of the association “fotografi’art” which brings together in Rabat several young photographers.
 Fascinated by the body’s movements on stage, she quickly began to work on this theme for several theater companies.

 Her project: « Amazigh revisited »

 « The series “Amazigh Revisited” was initially born from a personal need, that of my identity and my Amazigh culture.
-I was always fascinated by the forms and beauty of Amazigh symbols and the curiosity to know their senses.
+I have always been fascinated by the forms and beauty of Amazigh symbols and I was curious to know their senses.
 I want to recreate this magical and esoteric language and give new life to this feminine writing.
 The Amazigh series compiles both the symbols and the body that naturally fits in this research process ».

 Her project: « Trance, divination, metamorphosis, passion : female characters inspired by mythology and Greek antiquity ».